Uptycs/toolsreadme/uevent_validator.md

 $ npm install uevent_validator --save
 ```

-## Download the API key from uptyc.
+## Download the API key from Uptyc.

 Following are the steps for downloading API key:
  1. Connect to you tenant using your username and password.
 Uptycs URL example: https://<tenant>.uptycs.io